OceanOutcomes/ocean-outcomes/news/_posts/2023-10-19-Assessing-and-Addressing-Social-Risks-in-Fishery-Improvement-Projects.md

 layout: news
 title: Assessing and Addressing Social Risks in Fishery Improvement Projects
 date: 2023-10-19
-teaser-text: As the need for FIPs to address social needs continues to grow, Ocean Outcomes is leading the way in integrating social requirements into FIPs and scaling the use and uptake of Social Responsibility Assessments.
+teaser-text: As the need address social risk in fisheries becomes more evident, Ocean Outcomes is leading the way in integrating social requirements into Fishery Improvement Projects and scaling the use and uptake of Social Responsibility Assessments.
 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/SRA+Gabby+Exiting+Vessel+hero+image.png
 featured: TRUE
 ---